OffchainLabs/arbitrum-orbit-sdk/examples/setup-aep-fee-router/README.md

 1. Obtain all chain contracts (needed to execute the next steps)
 2. Obtain the current fee collectors of the chain: Orbit base fee collector, Orbit surplus fee collector, Parent chain surplus fee collector
 3. Deploy the ChildToParentRouter contract, configured to send the amounts received to the appropriate address on the parent chain controlled by the Arbitrum Foundation
-4. Deploy a RewardDistributor contract for each different fee collector account, configured to distribute 90% of the amounts received to the previous fee collector (or a custom recipient if specified), and 10% to the ChildToParentRouter contract
+4. Deploy a RewardDistributor contract for each different fee collector account, configured to distribute 90% of the amounts received to the specified recipient address, and 10% to the ChildToParentRouter contract
 5. Set each of the fee collectors to the RewardDistributor contracts

 ## Variables needed